B0nisek/Kekw/README.md

 # Conclusion
 Both math and real life testing show over 38% dmg boost with just enh shaman present in retri group.

+# Build and Run
+Be sure to have .NET Core 3.1 or higher installed
+donet build
+dotnet Rawr2.dll [number of tries]